Coronavirus on the Move | The Highlands Current

 On Tuesday (March 3), officials confirmed that a Westchester County lawyer in his 50s was the second person in the state known to have 2019 Novel Coronavirus, or COVID-19.
 Two days earlier, a 39-year-old health care worker in Manhattan who recently returned from Iran was the state’s first confirmed case.

-By Sunday evening, the state had confirmed 82 cases in Westchester, two in Rockland, two in Saratoga, one in Ulster and six on Long Island.
+By Tuesday, the state had confirmed 108 cases in Westchester, six in Rockland, two in Saratoga, one in Ulster and 20 on Long Island.

 Latest Developments